Any Good Ideas From Other Ds Companies?

 I heard an idea of suggesting to a host to have her invite a couple of her close freinds just to show them products keeping it (small and intimate) not a huge show, then collect outside orders (you could premake a recipe and bring it or demo it) and voila Xpress show you have!

-What are the top selling products from other direct sales companies?
+What are some successful marketing strategies used by other direct sales companies?

-What are some unique ideas that other direct sales companies have implemented?
+What are some effective recruitment tactics from other direct sales companies?

 Similar Pampered Chef Threads